A Note on Security¶

 Custom Export Commands¶

 Zettlr allows you to specify arbitrary commands for exporting in the settings.
-This comes in handy when you, for example, use a pre-made Docker container that contains a specialized install of Pandoc, or when you want to, e.g., upload the file somewhere.
+This comes in handy when you, for example, use a pre-made Docker container that contains a specialized installation of Pandoc, or when you want to, e.g., upload the file somewhere.
 However, this means that you need to be able to trust whichever command you run.
-Do never, under any circumstances, add or run a custom command in the settings which you do not fully trust.
+Never, under any circumstances, add or run a custom command in the settings which you do not fully trust.

 Note